wendehals/bricks-cli/docs/scripting.md

 * `subtract(EXP, EXP)` - Subtracts all parts in the second expression's result from the parts in the first expression's result.
 * `max(EXP, EXP, ...)` - Calculates the maximum of all parts in the expression's results.
 * `sort(EXP)` - Sorts parts in the expression's result.
-* `build(EXP, EXP, DIR_NAME)` - Builds a set given by the first expression by using parts from the collection defined by the second expression.
-Exports the result to the given directory.